-The Integrated Pest Management Bureau administers the Boll Weevil Eradication Program, the Sustainable Agriculture Demonstration Award Program and the new Organic Certification Program.
+The Integrated Pest Management Bureau administers the Boll Weevil Eradication Program.

 In 2000, Missouri cotton growers voted to join the national effort to eradicate the boll weevil, a damaging cotton pest.
 The Missouri Cotton Growers Organization is working with the Southwest Boll Weevil Eradication Foundation to implement eradication efforts in Missouri with oversight from the Missouri Department of Agriculture.
 This is a grower-funded program paid through assessments on cotton production.
 The Integrated Pest Management (IPM) program is designed to help farmers in an integrated approach to pest control.
-IPM encompasses all techniques available to reduce reliance on non-renewable resources, including pesticides.
+IPM encompasses all techniques available to reduce reliance on nonrenewable resources, including pesticides.